Mai Lan: "Haze"

 On 16 November 2016, Mai Lan released her single "Haze", produced by Nick Sylvester.
 The song is "warped, insular synthetic pop music, and the video, from 'Technique' directors PANAMÆRA, shows Mai Lan singing in a dark room full of dry ice steam, while a mysterious orb of light revolves around her."

 Mai Lan comments: "Haze is a timeless and foggy space, between life and death, where I'm attempting to reach a loved one who is no more.
 I miss her presence, her love.
 I lost a bit of light, I'm not as strong.
 Would I be more serene to know her close, watching over me?
 I'm waiting for a sign."

 It is the second single from the "Vampire" EP.
 The video for the song was directed by French studio PANAMÆRA.

 "Vampire"

-On 26 January 2017, Mai Lan released her single "Vampire", co-written with Anthony Gonzalez of M83 and Nick Sylvester.
+On 26 January 2017, Mai Lan released her single "Vampire", co-written with Anthony Gonzalez of M83.
 The song is "a big, shiny, bouncy pop song", and the video, from 'Technique' and 'Haze' directors PANAMÆRA, shows Mai Lan starring 'as the leader of a sexy vampire crew who take over an aging lounge lizard's mansion and eventually turn him into lunch.'